eavraam/OpenGL-Cpp-Learning/README.md

 Note: As a genius that I am, I do not keep every step of this journey as a separate step (Remembered that at the 20/30 tutorial video).
 However, more details on the process and the know-how of things can be found: i) in the commit history of github, ii) the source code of the tutorial.

+Note 2: Due to GitHub's free plan storage restrictions, I will not be able to update the repo until I upgrade.
+I will complete the tutorial locally, and will move to my first official C++/OpenGL project, which will be publicly available after the GitHub plan upgrade.
+At the same time, I will also study more C++, in order to become more knowledgeable and confident with the language.
+See you soon!

 ## Topics covered so far

 * Getting Started: